isomerpages/govtech-gobusiness/pages/solutionrepo/solution1996.md

 Axxis Consulting is an SAP Platinum Partner in Singapore, providing leading expertise to support business transformations and related IT implementations.
 As a subsidiary of Nihon Unisys and a member of United VARS, Axxis supports customers in APJ and beyond with an experienced international SAP Consulting Team.

 SAP Business One is an ERP software designed for SMEs.
-It’s a single, affordable solution for managing the entire company and pre-configured to meet the needs of specific industries.
+It's a single, affordable solution for managing the entire company and pre-configured to meet the needs of specific industries.

 ## Solution Packages Option(s)